European-Unified-ID/EUID-docs/README.md

 The European Unified ID (EUID) is a framework that enables deterministic identity for advertising opportunities on the open internet for many [participants](#participants) across the advertising ecosystem.
 The EUID framework enables logged-in experiences from publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.
 Built on the [UID2 framework](https://github.com/UnifiedID2/uid2docs/blob/main/api/README.md), EUID offers the user transparency and privacy controls to meet the market requirements in Europe and the UK.

 >NOTE: The term "EUID" can refer to either the framework or an actual identifier.
-The UID2 framework [infrastructure](#euid-infrastructure) defines [two types](#euid-identifier-types) of identifiers: raw EUIDs and EUID tokens.
+The EUID framework [infrastructure](#euid-infrastructure) defines [two types](#euid-identifier-types) of identifiers: raw EUIDs and EUID tokens.
 Unless otherwise indicated, this page provides an overview of the EUID framework.

 ### EUID vs. UID2

 EUID is an open-source, standalone solution with its own unique namespace that builds on the [UID2 framework](https://github.com/UnifiedID2/uid2docs/blob/main/api/README.md).
 The main differences between UID2 and EUID result from more stringent European and UK data protection laws, which are related to the consent-collection framework, rights for data subjects, and obligations between participants.
 Otherwise, EUID follows the same [guiding principles](#guiding-principles) as UID2.

->IMPORTANT: Even though it builds on UID2, EUID is a separate framework.
+>IMPORTANT: Even though it is built on the UID2 framework, EUID is a separate framework.

 The following table summarizes the key differences between the two frameworks.